opconWizard/opcon-docs/docs/installation/components.md

 4. Right-click and select **Paste** from the menu.
 5. In any other EM machine, browse to the *shared location* and copy the file.
-6. On the other EM machine, browse to the user\'s **.enterpriseManager** in the *user directory*.
+6. On the other EM machine, browse to the user's **.enterpriseManager** in the *user directory*.
 7. Right-click in the directory and select **Paste** from the menu.
 8. If a **Profiles.xml file** already exists, confirm if you should overwrite the file.

 :::note
-SMA Technologies recommends automating distribution of a \"central\" Profiles.xml file with an OpCon job if common profile information should always be maintained from a single point.
+SMA Technologies recommends automating distribution of a "central" Profiles.xml file with an OpCon job if common profile information should always be maintained from a single point.
 :::

 ### Upgrade Installation on Windows